Susan Silver: Career

 In 1988, Silver met music manager Kelly Curtis.
 Curtis and his friend Ken Deans owned a company, and Deans was the manager of the band Alice in Chains.
-Deans gave Silver a cassette tape of Alice in Chains and she liked it.
+Deans gave Silver an Alice in Chains cassette tape and she liked it.
 Silver then went to an Alice in Chains concert and thought they were fun and very energetic.
-When Curtis became interested in working with the band Mother Love Bone, Deans decided that he didn't want to work with Alice in Chains anymore, so he offered the managing job to Silver and Curtis, who started co-managing the band.
+When Curtis became interested in working with the band Mother Love Bone, Deans decided that he did not want to work with Alice in Chains anymore, so he offered the managing job to Silver and Curtis, who started co-managing the band.
 Curtis and Silver passed on the Alice in Chains demo tape The Treehouse Tapes to Columbia Records' A&R representative Nick Terzo, who set up an appointment with label president Don Ienner.
-Based on that demo, Terzo signed Alice in Chains to Columbia in 1989.
+Based on that demo, Terzo signed Alice in Chains to Columbia in 1989, and the band released their first studio album, Facelift, in 1990, which became the first album from the grunge movement to be certified gold by the Recording Industry Association of America (RIAA).
 Some time later, Curtis started managing the band Pearl Jam, and Silver became the sole manager of Alice in Chains.
+Alice in Chains' guitarist/vocalist Jerry Cantrell was living at Silver and Cornell's house at the start of 1991 when he wrote the band's hit song "Rooster".
+In the early 1990s, Alice in Chains' lead vocalist Layne Staley enrolled in several rehab programs, but he failed to stay clean for long.
+During the band's tour in support of their 1992 album Dirt, Silver hired bodyguards to keep Staley away from people who might try to pass him drugs, but he ended up relapsing on alcohol and drugs during the tour.
+Alice in Chains stopped touring in 1996 and Staley became a recluse.

+Silver had other jobs until her work as a music manager became her full-time paying job in 1991.
+She also founded the company Susan Silver Management.